Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Coconut Creek, accounting for 54.38% of the city's housing units.
-Other types of housing that are prevalent in Coconut Creek include single-family detached homes ( 28.31%), duplexes, homes converted to apartments or other small apartment buildings ( 6.29%), and a few mobile homes or trailers ( 5.53%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Coconut Creek, accounting for 54.26% of the city's housing units.
+Other types of housing that are prevalent in Coconut Creek include single-family detached homes ( 26.86%), duplexes, homes converted to apartments or other small apartment buildings ( 7.09%), and a few row houses and other attached homes ( 6.68%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 Importantly, this makes Coconut Creek one of the highest appreciating communities in the nation for the latest quarter, and may signal the city's near-future real estate investment strength.